EdgeFirstAI/documentation/docs/models/modelpack/training.md

 Configure the settings on the left panel by specifying *Trainer Type* to *ModelPack* and provide additional configurations for the name of the session and the dataset to deploy.
 Next configure the settings on the right panel by specifying training parameters.
-By default a segmentation model will be trained, however, object detection or multi-task based models are possible variations.

 !!! note
     Additional information on these parameters are provided by hovering over the info button.